sebastian-software/babel-preset-edge/readme.md

   // - "node"/"cli"/"script"/"binary": any NodeJS related execution with wide support (currently Node v6 LTS)
   // - "node6": identical to the previous option as long as v6 is more widely used - will force v6 when used afterwards.
   // - "node8": identical to the previous option but enforce target Node v8 LTS instead of v6 LTS
+  // - "node10": identical to the previous option but enforce target Node v10 (not LTS) instead of v6 LTS
   // - "current"/"test": current NodeJS version
   // - "browser"/"web": browsers as defined by browserslist
   // - "library": ideally used for publishing libraries e.g. on NPM